ncsa/Delta_doc/docs/source/software/index.rst

 Jupyter Notebooks
 ~~~~~~~~~~~~~~~~~~~

 The Detla Open OnDemand portal provides an easier way to start a Jupyter notebook.
-Please see Open OnDemand to access the portal.
+Please see :ref:`openon` to access the portal.

 The Jupyter notebook executables are in your ``$PATH`` after loading the anaconda3 module.
 **Do not run Jupyter on the shared login nodes.**